Are You Bored Yet?

 "Are You Bored Yet?" is a song by American alternative rock band Wallows featuring singer Clairo, released through Atlantic Records on February 1, 2019, as the lead single from their debut album Nothing Happens.
-The song peaked at number 2 on the Billboard American Alternative Airplay chart and has since reached double-platinum certification by the RIAA.
+The song peaked at number 2 on the Billboard American Alternative Airplay chart and has since reached quadruple-platinum certification by the RIAA.

 Background

 Wallows began to work on their debut studio album, Nothing Happens, following the release of their EP Spring.

-The band had were inspired to include a female feature on the track after completing a demo version of the single, which used pitched-up vocals from member Braeden Lemasters, and knew Clairo through mutual friends at the time.
+The band was inspired to include a female feature on the track after completing a demo version of the single, which used pitched-up vocals from member Dylan Minnette.
+American singer-songwriter Clairo, whom the band knew through mutual friends, was contacted by Wallows to record in their studio to serve as the female feature, which she accepted.

 Composition

 Dylan Minnette, the group's frontman, described the track as being from "the perspective of someone in a relationship who can see that it's coming to a definite end", whereas the verse performed by Clairo is from the perspective of "the other side of the relationship" and is more optimistic.
 Band member Cole Preston described the track as "nice, digestible, [and] easy-to-listen-to" in comparison to the other songs from the album.

 Musically, "Are You Bored Yet?" is an indie rock song with elements of bedroom pop, with "chiming piano and delicate guitar riffs."
 Carrine Hen of Melodic Magazine wrote that the song "has a very soft, upbeat sound driven by light synth and piano that will make you feel nostalgic."